Flight-Free-UK/flight_free_uk_website/source/posts/one-week-itinerary-for-first-time-road-trippers-around-the-west-of-scotland.html.markdown

 ### Day 8: Fort William to Harrogate

+### 360 miles

-With the van fixed by 12pm, we set out for the long drive back to England, bringing an end to our beautiful and epic Scottish adventure.
+With the van fixed by midday, we set out for the long drive back to England, bringing an end to our beautiful and epic Scottish adventure.

 I hope you are inspired by our journey to take on a Scotland road tripping adventure of your own.
 It’s an amazing experience, and something we'd definitely do again, and I feel much more connected to the UK having seen more of it.